 Depending on the program, professors may also be able to offer clinical shadowing experiences.
 During these courses or planned excursions, students could witness how professors go about diagnosing and treating real-world injuries.
 This could be a great way to see how theories translate to actual applications.

-Online courses may be similar those offered on campus but with the added benefit of being available anywhere with internet access.
-Students could log into their courses as their schedule allows.
-This might be a great choice for those who have already earned a bachelors in AT and are current professionals.
-This way, they could continue working while simultaneously pursuing their education.
+In online athletic training programs, courses may be similar those offered on campus but with the added benefit of being available anywhere with internet access.
+Students could log on as their schedule allows.
+This might be a great choice for working professionals.

 Additionally, online athletic training graduate programs could provide access to campus resources.
 For instance, many schools stream the AT lectures for students to view.
 This may allow them to tap directly into the classroom experience.
-Schools could also make libraries and online databases available.
-This may help students pursue additional research for their classes or other projects.
+Schools could also make libraries and online databases available for students to pursue additional research for their classes or other projects.

 In 2016, athletic trainers earned a median salary of $45,630.
 And, the amount of available positions could possibly be growing much faster than the national average.
 Employment opportunities for athletic trainers are projected to potentially grow 21% from 2014 to 2024.i